RetroBensoft/Tuerkas128-Framework/Perseus_1_0/README.md

 ### Requirements
 * Windows 10/11 (I'm pretty sure a Linux version is easy to implement)
-* pasmo.exe and gentape.exe folders must be in Windows PATH variable
+* pasmo.exe and gentape.exe folders must be in the Windows PATH variable

 ### Development tools
 * Tuerkas128 Framework by RetroBensoft (framework)